About this book

 A riveting page-turner, Deborah Ellis's new novel is at once harrowing, inspiring and thought-provoking.
 And, yes, in the end, Parvana is reunited with her childhood friend, Shauzia.

-Selected for the Bank Street College of Education's Book of the Month 2013
+- Commended Bank Street College of Education's Book of the Month, 2013

-Selected for the Capitol Choices Noteworthy Titles for Children and Teens List 2013
+- Commended Capitol Choices Noteworthy Titles for Children and Teens List, 2013